looker-open-source/embed-sdk/README.md

 ### Acquire session backend process

-This process will be called every time a Looker embed IFRAME is created.
+This process is called every time a Looker Embed IFRAME is created.
 The acquire session backend process requires that the Looker api endpoint `acquire_embed_cookieless_session` be called to create an embed session or attach to an existing embed session.
-This endpoint accepts an embed user definition and creates or updates it.
-This is similar behavior to the signed URL embed login as they both can create and update embed user data.
+The endpoint accepts an embed user definition and creates or updates it.
+This is similar behavior to the signed URL embed login as they both can create and update embed user definitions.
 One major difference in the payloads is that `force_logout_login` is ignored by `acquire_embed_cookieless_session`.
-Cookieless embed logins ALWAYS force logout login (as there should be no Looker cookies this should be a noop).
+Cookieless embed logins ALWAYS forces logout login (as the Looker cookies are blocked this should be a noop).

 Cookieless embed sessions are associated with the user's browser user agent.
-It is important that that user agent for the browser be set on the request.
+It is important that that user agent for the browser be set with the request.

 If successful, the `acquire_embed_cookieless_session` returns a number of tokens: